dougeby/IntuneDocs/intune/apps-add-office365.md

 ---
 # required metadata

-title: Install Office 365 ProPlus apps to Windows 10 devices using Intune
+title: Install Office 365 apps to mobile devices using Intune
 titlesuffix: "Azure portal"
 description: "Learn how you can use Intune to make it easier to install Office 365 apps on Windows 10 devices."
 keywords: